-Gavi has collaborated with the Meningitis Vaccine Project to deliver an affordable vaccine against meningitis A in less than 10 years
+Gavi collaborated with the Meningitis Vaccine Project to deliver an affordable vaccine in less than 10 years

 MENINGITIS VACCINE PROJECT

 Its mission: to develop a vaccine at a price low enough – US$ 0.40 per dose – to enable widespread use in Africa.
-This would help ensure that epidemics such as the 1996–97 outbreak, which caused 250,000 cases and 25,000 deaths, would never happen again.
+This was to ensure that epidemics such as the 1996–97 outbreak, which caused 25,000 deaths, would never happen again.

-Commercial manufacturers in industrialised countries could not produce the vaccine at such a low target price.
-Therefore, the consortium carried out the research itself and contracted the Serum Institute of India in Pune to make the vaccine.
-The entire research and development cost of the project was 5 to 10 times less than for other typical vaccines.
+Manufacturers in industrialised countries could not produce the vaccine at such a low price.
+Instead, the consortium carried out the research itself.
+It then contracted the Serum Institute of India in Pune to make the vaccine.

-In 2008, The Gavi Board approved support to immunise the entire target population in all 26 meningitis belt countries with MenAfriVac by 2016.
-With a high coverage rate among people aged below 30 years, representing approximately 315 million people, it is expected that epidemics will be eliminated from this region of Africa.
+In 2008, the Gavi Board approved support to immunise all meningitis belt countries by 2016.
+With high vaccination coverage among people below 30 years of age, epidemics could be eliminated from the meningitis belt.

 GAVI FUNDING SUPPORT